 Oh yes, it's that time of year again.
 Whether you call it Samhain or Halloween, the shops are full of pumpkins just waiting to be carved into spooky Jack o'Lanterns.
 But is that all you normally do with yours?
 The young daughter of a friend of mine expressed shock when she heard me talking about cooking pumpkin recently.
 "But you can't eat them!"
 She declared.
 "They're poisonous, aren't they?"
-I was even more shocked than her; surely children know pumpkins are edible, don't they?
+I was even more shocked than her; surely children know pumpkins are edible?
 Well evidently not.
 Presumably for some people they are just a Halloween decoration.
 What a waste!
 My inner ThriftWitch has decided this just won't do.
 So here is my list of suggestions, both culinary and magical, for getting the best possible value and most use out of your pumpkin this year.

 Firstly, if you do want it as a Samhain/Halloween decoration, don't carve it too soon.
 Pumpkins really don't last very long once their protective tough outer layer has been cut, so for best results don't carve them more than 24 hours ahead of time.
 My friend's husband carved her a beautiful Jack o'Lantern that was a work of art - but unfortunately he did it a week before Samhain and it had turned to mush by the time it was needed.

 Keep all the flesh for your favourite recipes.
 Pumpkin pie is of course the classic dish, though I have to confess at this stage I'm not a fan (heresy, I know).
 But if you'd like to make a pumpkin pie just Google recipes and I'm sure you'll find something to tempt you.
 Personally, I usually make Pumpkin Soup, but you could also try converting the flesh into many other sweet or savoury dishes, or even chutney or pickle.
 If you like the soup idea, though you could try this:

 Moonroot's Pumpkin Soup